andrenerd/django-multifactor-authentication/README.md

 )

 MULTAUTH_FLOWS = (
+    # pattern: ('identifier', 'secret1', 'secret2', ...)
-    ('phone', 'hardcode', 'passcode',),
+    ('phone', 'hardcode', 'passcode'),
-    ('email', 'password', 'passcode',),
+    ('email', 'password', 'passcode'),
-    ('username', 'password',),
+    ('username', 'password'),
     # ...etc
 )

 ```
-These flows mean, that user could be authenticated with any of these sets of crendials, ie set of `identfier` and `secrets`.
+The flows mean that user could be authenticated with any of these sets of crendials, ie set of `identfier` and `secrets`.
 For example, this one: ('email', 'password', 'passcode',).
-Usually only one set of credentials is used.
+Number of flows could be any, but in most cases only one or two are used.

 Extra settings (optional):